aeldelaney/crick-crack-the-krakens-back/README.md

 If the player runs out of battery, they will have to get back to base in order to recharge.
 The player will also be able to find items in the submarine the further they go, such as more batteries and key information that will help them progress further and learn more about the way to escape.

-Consider changing setting from sub to underwater base if rooms/spaces get too "cluttered"/linear.

 ## Genre
 - escape/puzzle